Doing Business in Brunei

 Exporting to Brunei Darussalam

-President Obama announced the National Export Initiative (NEI) http://www.export.gov two years ago, with the goal of doubling exports by 2012.
+President Obama announced the National Export Initiative (NEI) http://www.export.gov in 2010, with the goal of doubling exports by 2012.
 U.S. Embassy Brunei is committed to supporting U.S. companies to start exporting or grow their exports to Brunei Darussalam.
 In this section, you will find a quick description of Brunei Darussalam as an export market and some suggestions for getting started.

 - Visit the export.gov Doing Business in Brunei page to get an overview of economic conditions and opportunities.
 Access the U.S. Commercial Service Market Research Library (the most current Brunei Darussalam Commercial Guide is here) containing more than 100,000 industry and country-specific market reports, authored by our specialists working in overseas posts.

 The Library Includes:

 - Country Commercial Guides (read latest “Doing Business In” guides)